Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 There are tons of guides online on connecting your battery to a car, at home or in an RV.
 However, there needs to be more information on how to disconnect them.
 This is probably because a lot of people assume that battery disconnection involves removing wires and storing your power pack only.

 However, this is not exactly the case.
-You need to be just as careful here and there are specific steps to follow to ensure a safe process as well.
-Improper battery disconnection can lead to damages that can sometimes not be repaired, causing inconveniences and added expenses too.
+You need to be just as careful here, and there are specific steps to follow to ensure a safe process as well.
+Improper battery disconnection can lead to damage that can sometimes not be repaired, causing inconveniences and added expenses too.

 How To Disconnect And Reconnect A Battery?